Skip Navigation

 Academy of Motion Picture Arts and Sciences

 Visit the Acadamy Awards again!
 This site is called "The Official Academy Awards Site".
-You can visit each of the 72 previous film and best actor/actress award winners.
-You can view a poster of each best film winner and find out what is in and out of style.
-There is also a fun trivia section.
+You can visit each of the previous films and best actor/actress award winners.
+You can view a poster of each best film winners and find out what is in and out of style

 Sesame Workshop